danshort/danshort.github.io/src/index.md

 * **Healthy:** you aren’t getting burnt out.
 You have adequate time to decompress and spend time with your family (furry or otherwise), nature, or a good book.
 Your mental health is just as important as your physical health.
 You know you can come to me with an issue (be it personal or professional), and we’ll work through it or get you the resources to work through it.
 * **Successful:** you’re doing good work, and you see your work make an impact in production.
 You have a way forward in your career, and you can improve yourself while improving the business.
 You’re hitting your goals and supporting the business timelines.

 I also strive to create a Leader-Leader environment (as opposed to a Leader-Follower organization [see [Turn the Ship Around](https://www.amazon.com/Turn-Ship-Around-Turning-Followers-ebook/dp/B00AFPVP0Y/) ]).
-This style of leadership is particulary important in a fully remote environment, where we aren't always in the same room, and there is little to no direct supervision.
-I’m going to work with you to define where we’re going, and you’re going to help figure out how to get there.
-I can't be involved in every decisions, so I rely on my team to make the decisions they can and then let me know where they're going.
+This style of leadership is particularly important in a fully remote environment, where we aren't always in the same room, and there is little to no direct supervision.
+When working remotely, team autonomy and clear communication become even more critical.
+I've found that successful remote teams require:

+* Clear documentation of decisions and context
+* Explicit trust in team members to manage their time
+* Asynchronous communication as the default
+* Regular, meaningful connection points that respect time zones
+* A culture where results matter more than hours online

+I can't be involved in every decision, so I rely on my team to make the decisions they can and then let me know where they're going.
 I won’t be micro-managing or assigning specific things for you to work on.
 I’ll work with you to define the goal and let you decide how to get there (with help from me when and where you need it).

 ### Conflict Resolution

 Another important part of ensuring that you’re happy, healthy, and successful is ensuring that I’m helping you resolve conflicts across teams or technologies.
 If there is a difference in approach or a misalignment on goals, it will be my job to ensure that your opinion is heard and that there is clear articulation of the potential approaches and documented tradeoffs to help us make informed decisions with our trio partners.
-The cliche about Product and Engineering being constantly in tension is a cliche because it's often true.
+The cliché about Product and Engineering being constantly in tension is a cliché because it's often true.
 It's my job to help Product understand the constraints under which we're operating, and to ensure that Engineering knows the priorities and can help move Product's priorities forward as quickly and efficiently as possible.
-Cross-functional alignemnt isn't always easy, but it's always possible.
+Cross-functional alignment isn't always easy, but it's always possible.

+When security or vulnerability concerns arise, I ensure they get proper attention and aren't sacrificed for speed or features.
+Building this balance between security, functionality, and usability is a delicate art that requires constant attention from leadership, and a clear communication of the importance of these fixes to stakeholders outside of Engineering and Security.

 Trying to get consensus in large groups is the enemy of progress.
 We may need to commit to an approach in cases where myself, you, a partner, or the team will not agree with it.
 It is my job to drive a clear direction for next steps so that we can _keep moving forward_.
 I will work to keep everyone accountable to the decision that was made and escalate when that is not the case.
 While we may have to go backward and readjust, we will have the learnings from the first approach taken and can apply that to our second attempt.
 My ultimate goal is to keep forward momentum.